AIMNet2 - A DFT-Quality Machine-Learned Potential

 AIMNet2 Is Accurate

-On a variety of benchmarks (like GMTKN55), AIMNet2 is more accurate than semiempirical methods like GFN2-xtb and displays comparable accuracy to common DFT methods.
-Here's a high-level summary of AIMNet2's performance on GMTKN55: overall, AIMNet2 performs better than the popular semiempirical method GFN2-xtb, slightly worse than B97-3c, a pure functional with a tailored triple-zeta basis set, and significantly worse than wB97X, a sophisticated range-separated hybrid functional from Jeng-Da Chai and Martin Head-Gordon.
+On a variety of benchmarks (like GMTKN55), AIMNet2 is more accurate than semiempirical methods like GFN2-xTB and displays comparable accuracy to common DFT methods.
+Here's a high-level summary of AIMNet2's performance on GMTKN55: overall, AIMNet2 performs better than the popular semiempirical method GFN2-xTB, slightly worse than B97-3c, a pure functional with a tailored triple-zeta basis set, and significantly worse than wB97X, a sophisticated range-separated hybrid functional from Jeng-Da Chai and Martin Head-Gordon.

 MethodBasic propertiesReaction energiesBarrier heightsIntermolecular interactionsIntramolecular interactionsAll